Mitchell Silver

-Mitchell J. Silver (born June 27, 1960) is the former commissioner for the New York City Parks Department.
-Appointed by Mayor Bill de Blasio, he assumed office May 2014, and led the department until his resignation in July 2021.
+Mitchell J. Silver (born June 27, 1960) is an urban planner and former commissioner for the New York City Parks Department.

+Appointed by Mayor Bill de Blasio, he assumed the office of New York City Parks Commissioner in May 2014, and led the department until his resignation in July 2021.
 He was president of the American Planning Association (APA) between 2011 and 2013, the first African American to hold the title.

+Elected in 2024, he currently serves as a City Council member in Raleigh, North Carolina, where he served as chief Planning and Development Officer and Planning Director from 2005 to 2014.

 Education

 Silver attended Midwood High School in Brooklyn.
 He has a bachelor's degree in Architecture from Pratt Institute and a Master of Urban Planning from Hunter College.
 He is certified by the American Institute of Certified Planners (AICP) and a licensed Professional Planner (PP) in the State of New Jersey.

 Career

 He held roles as a policy and planning director for the Manhattan Borough President's office, a city planner for the New York City Department of Planning, a principal of a New York City-based planning firm, a town manager in New Jersey, and deputy planning director in Washington, D.C.

 He served as chief Planning and Development Officer and Planning Director for the City of Raleigh, North Carolina previous to his NYC Parks Department position.
 He was president of the American Planning Association (APA) between 2011 and 2013, the first African American to hold the title.

 In Raleigh, Silver directed a staff of 230 employees in the Departments of City Planning, Community Development and Inspections, in addition to four offices: Transportation Planning, Economic Development, Development Services, and the City's Urban Design Center.
 He served on the City's Executive Leadership team with the City Manager, Assistant City Managers, CFO and CIO.
 Silver led the comprehensive plan update process in Raleigh and oversaw a rewrite of the Development Code.

 As president of APA, he led an international effort to elevate the value and rebirth of planning in the 21st century.

 In 2015, he told the New York Times that Brooklyn Bridge Park was one of his favorite city parks.